What is chicken wire and how is it used?

 - Farm basket

-It’s true, you can find a costly one from Anthropology, or… that you can create your own.
+It’s true that you can find a costly one at Anthropology or that you can create your own.
 Perfect for collecting eggs, clearly, but also another garden law, and also to line this up with a napkin and deliver similar presents to parties or picnics.

 - Light